- April 26, 2017

 - in Management

 When it comes to critical leadership skills, there are many characteristics that may contribute to making an excellent leader.
 Oration skills, adaptability, and durability are just a few of these traits.
-However, with regards to small business leaders, critical leadership skills often reflect on your ability to lead employees to success and to achieve your company's operational and strategic goals.
+However, with regards to business leaders, critical leadership skills often reflect on your ability to lead employees to success and to achieve your company's operational and strategic goals.

 The most vital management skills are those that have a direct and lasting impact on the productivity of employees and the function of the organization.
 While reading through this list, be sure to note if there are any management skills that you may need to improve.